Devil Guns

 The Devil Guns

-T. The Devil delights in multiplication and feeds upon existence.
-Every misbegotten heaven has a crevice upon which it lays its eggs.
+To absolve through sin and to kill so that death may live.
+This is how Devil Guns think: to hate is to love.
+They give the Heresiarch teeth-gritted thanks.
+A gun cast into oblivion misses the pleasure of the wound and the sense of an ending.
+They are creatures of faith.
+What greater glory for a God than to be absolved of the world?
+The Devil delights in multiplication and feeds upon existence.
+Every misbegotten heaven has a crevice upon which its worms pupate.
 The Devil only causes pain, and yet it acts without malice.
 When the Devil makes a deal, a Devil Gun is born.

 When the Devil leaves behind one of its guns, a series is set in motion that, in retrospect, will take the form of the tragic.
 If the victim of the foul arm set out, in those final moments of thought where clarity pours into the mind as if the last light tried to dissolve all barriers, if the victim set out to reconstruct the manner in which the finger came to rest on the trigger, they would find a smile with no end.
 The Devil creates worldly guns to humble the Demiurge and the Absolute God, by showing them what little it takes to move a soul.
 The Devil creates sorcerous guns to humble humanity and the Absolute God, by showing that ignorance is the mother of desire, the universal womb that begets power.
 The Devil creates ineffable guns to humble humanity and the Demiurge with the unwavering rigor of causes.